 5 Fun Tips for Grown Ups at Walt Disney World

 Leave the Kids Behind: Even if you have to bring the kids along on vacation, take a night off for yourself.
-Disney offers some fun childcare options, the kids may not even miss you.
+Disney offers some fun childcare options, and honestly the kids may not even miss you.
+It's OK to get out and have some adult time on your own.

 Enjoy a Rare Date NightEnjoy a Rare Date Night

 Pace Yourself: We're not as young as we used to be.
 Well, at least I know I'm not.
 It's a vacation, take time to relax and pace yourself through the parks.
 If you close the Park down late at night, it's okay to sleep in the next morning.
-Make sure you take some time to relax.
+Make sure you take some time to relax and indulge.

 A Walk Once Around World Showcase Lagoon is 1.2 MilesA Walk Once Around World Showcase Lagoon is 1.2 Miles

-Eat Well: Though it's fun to forget your diet for a few days, Disney offers so much more than your typical theme park fare.
+Eat Well: Though it's fun to forget your diet for a few days, Walt Disney World offers so much more than your typical theme park fare.
+Adult palates can be delighted by the wide variety of foods available.
 Be sure to make time to have a wonderful meal at one of the many special and unique eateries.

 Disney Signature Dining is SpecialDisney Signature Dining is Special